insentia/windows_sharepoint/README.md

 ##Last Fix/Update
-V 0.0.6 :
+V 0.0.7 :
- - Fix use s-spexcelaccount instead of s-spusrprfaccount (enterprise edition)
+ - Add -ea option on powershell command
+ - Update the way to execute SharePoint installation

 ###Setup Requirements
 Depends on the following modules: